Louis Handley: 1904 Olympic gold medals

+In the team photo at left, Handley, who frequently served as team Captain, is shown with the New York Athletic Club water polo team in July, 1907.
+He is featured third from left on the bottom row holding the water polo ball and wearing the winged foot jersey of the New York Athletic Club.
+Coach Gus Sundstrom is standing in the center of the top row.
+A complete list of the 1907 team standing at the photo at left from left to right include C.D.
+Trubenbach, L. B. Goodwin, Coach Gus Sundstrom, J. B. Naething, and E.E.
+Wenk Jr., and seated; from left to right, J.A.
+Ruddy, Ogden M. Reed, Captain Louis De Breda Handley, and James Steen.
+An exceptional program, between 1898-1911, the New York AC team won all but one of the AAU Water Polo titles for indoor and outdoor competition.

 Olympic coaching and officiating

-He served as the Head Water Polo referee for the 1920 Olympics.
+Handley served as the Head Water Polo referee for the 1920 Olympics.

 At the 1924 Olympics, Handley was the first official Head Coach for a U.S. Women's swimming team, along with Bill Bachrach who coached the Men's team.
+In an important career role, Handley coached the New York Swimming Association.

 Coaching

 He coached both the New York Athletic Club in swimming and water polo and was the Head Coach for the Women's Swimming Association of New York, founded by Charlotte Epstein in 1917.
 Epstein herself assisted with certain coaching responsibilities at times as well.

 Outstanding swimmers coached

 As a trainer and coach for the Women's Swimming association, he coached Ethelda Bleibtrey to three gold medals at the 1920 Olympics, and Gertrude Ederle to the first English Channel-crossing by a woman in 1926.
 Other outstanding women swimmers he coached through the Women's Swimming Association included Olympians Gertrude Ederle, a 1924 gold medalist, 1920 gold medalist Aileen Riggin, 1932 gold medalist Eleanor Holm, 1920 and 1924 silver medalist Helen Wainwright, 1928 gold medalist Adelaide Lambert, 1928 gold medalist in diving Helen Meany and as previously noted, Ethelda Bleibtrey.
 Handley, as well as other American coaches of the period including William Bachrach, advocated a 10-beat kick for each full two strokes of his swimmer's arms.
 Handley accepted a lower beat count, but approved of increasing the count from 4 kicks per full arm cycle.
 Many former coaches had considered the American crawl to have originally been designed to have four kicks to one cycle of the arms.
 Several of Handley's swimmers, including Adelaide Lambert were known for a fast kick, particularly in sprint races.

 He wrote the entry dedicated to swimming in the Encyclopædia Britannica.
 Handley also served as a sportswriter for the New York Herald Tribune, in New York City, covering mostly aquatics.